yp9435/EduPulse-FRT/README.md

 # EduPulse - Microsoft Future Ready Talent Program

-Welcome to EduPulse, an inclusive and adaptive online learning platform created as part of the Microsoft Future Ready Talent program.
+**EduPulse**, an inclusive and adaptive online learning platform created as part of the **Microsoft Future Ready Talent Program**.
 EduPulse is designed to make education accessible and personalized for all students, addressing the diverse needs of learners with varying requirements.

 ## Project Links